Joe-Collins-1986/Hangman/README.md

       <summary style="font-weight:bold">Random Word</summary>
    <br>

-   #### Random word selected form list
+   #### Random word selected from list
    There will be 3 lists in this game:

    1. animals
    2. cars
    3. countries

-   Dependant on the topic selected the random word will be taken form the appropriate list.
+   Dependent on the topic selected the random word will be taken from the appropriate list.

    If the user selects play again the word will be removed from the list so that it cannot be duplicated.
    <br>